January 1, 2000

 Hard copies of The Case Against Marine Mammals in Captivity are available.
 Or, you can read the complete report by downloading the PDF.

 Return to the wild: The case of Keiko

 Keiko, the orca who starred in the 1993 movie Free Willy, was returned to his native waters in Iceland in September 1998 after many years in a facility in Mexico City when movie viewers called for his freedom, responding passionately to his real-life situation in captivity.

-A recent paper, “From Captivity to the Wild and Back,” [PDF] published in a peer-reviewed scientific journal, clarifies that while Keiko never became fully independent, he did in fact live for five healthy years in Iceland and Norway.
+The paper, “From Captivity to the Wild and Back,” [PDF] published in a peer-reviewed scientific journal, clarifies that while Keiko never became fully independent, he did in fact live for five healthy years in Iceland and Norway.
 He was never truly released to freedom, but he was given the opportunity to go free – when he chose to stay close to people, the Keiko Project continued to care for him in his natural habitat.

 The paper focuses primarily on his epic journey from Iceland to Norway in 2002, during which he was tracked by satellite, successfully navigating over 1000km of open ocean.
 He arrived in Norway after five weeks, with no signs of having lost weight, suggesting he may have successfully caught fish on his own.

 For his final year in Norway, before succumbing to illness in December 2003, he was not abandoned (as some in the media and the public display industry have implied), but in fact lived without barriers in a fjord, cared for to the end by his multi-national team of Canadian, Icelandic, and Norwegian caretakers.